SchoolOfCode/week-6-hackathon-universeluke/PROJECT_PRESENTATION.md

+# Make sure to:

+    npm install and run the coverage script in order to setup vitest's coverage

 # The story of this kata

     We decided to have a general theme of sports things (functions to work out valid configurations of a team, return what happened in a specific year, etc.).
 We came up with a few potential functions that we could do a kata for, with varying degrees of difficulty.
 I chose to do a more mathematical kata, and so my kata's function should return whether or not an inputted year is an Olympic, Winter Olympic, both, or neither year.